 “How the fuck do I figure out what to do with my life?” my little sister asked the other day.

-“Or maybe that’s just me,” she said.
+“Or maybe that’s just me,” she replied at the same time.

 I think she knew that wasn’t true before she finished typing it.